Vince63/Capstone-Project/README.md

 - Poverty
 ## Benchmark.
 Existing projects include:
 ## [Sample 1](https://www.kaggle.com/ghenima/temperature-change-analysis-in-progress)
 This person did a forecast of temperature.
-We are going to use the indicators of different countires to predict the temperature change for individual countries
+We are going to use the countries indicators to predict the temperature change in individual areas.

 ## [Sample 2](https://www.kaggle.com/gatandubuc/forecast-with-n-beats-interpretable-model)
 This person also did a forecast of temperature.
-We are going to use neural networks to make a better forecast for global warming across all countries globally
+We are going to use neural networks to make more accurate forecasts of global warming.
 ## Proposed Model/Algorithm
 We will combine 2 datasets.
 One for indicator of countries, other one for temperature change.